nickbrandt/GitLab/doc/user/group/epics/manage_epics.md

 An epic's page contains the following tabs:

 - **Epics and Issues**: epics and issues added to this epic.
-Child epics and their issues appear in a tree view.
+Child epics, and their issues, are shown in a tree view.
-  - Click the <kbd>></kbd> beside a parent epic to reveal the child epics and issues.
+  - Click on the <kbd>></kbd> beside a parent epic to reveal the child epics and issues.
   - Hover over the total counts to see a breakdown of open and closed items.
 - **Roadmap**: a roadmap view of child epics which have start and due dates.